VISHESH0932/Settlemint-Assignment-2/README.md

     occupancy = occupancy + 1
   else if e is an Exit event (-1):
     occupancy = occupancy - 1
-    // No action on 'switches' when someone exits

 ### Result of Sweep Process